Coughing occurs as a reflex action that clears irritants, mucus and allergens, such as pollen, smoke or dust from your airways.

 Your doctor may also recommend changing a medication if they believe it is causing your cough.
 If coughing is linked to smoking cigarettes, the doctor will advise quitting smoking.

-In most cases, coughing has no serious underlying cause, but it is best to book a private GP appointment to evaluate your condition and give an accurate diagnosis, especially if the coughing is chronic, persistent, or you cough up blood.
+In most cases, coughing has no serious underlying cause, but it is best to visit a doctor to evaluate your condition and give an accurate diagnosis, especially if the coughing is chronic, persistent, or you cough up blood.

 Call Medical Express Clinic today on 0207 499 1991 to book an appointment with our doctor if you are coughing.